MrAnwari/casestudy/documentation.md

   ('2023-11-30', 1435, 1155, 1115),
   ('2023-12-29', 1475, 1155, 1130);
 ```
 - The data is cleaned and ready to be analyzed.
-Download the data in xlsx format.
+Download the data in the xlsx format.

 #### 2) The second dataset will be processed and cleaned on a spreadsheet since it is a small dataset.
 The steps are as follows:
 - We only used the data needed for this analysis, which is the oil & gas export values, and removed the rest as it won’t be needed.
 - We noticed that this dataset has three separate sets of data based on the timeframes: 2021, 2022, and 2023.
 We will put all three datasets into one file but in separate sheets, naming each sheet based on the respective timeframe.
 - The data is in a wide format.
-Since long data format is better suited for graphing and statistical analysis, We converted it to a long data format using the following formula for easier processing:
+Since long data format is better suited for graphing and statistical analysis, we converted it to a long data format using the following formula for easier processing:
 ```excel
 =ARRAYFORMULA({
   FLATTEN(range);